For business-building Christian fathers

 THE CONTENDER

-Scripture, prayer, and spiritual disciplines that fit a real dad’s life.
+Scripture, prayer, and spiritual disciplines that actually fit a real dad’s life.

 A black and white photo of a family walking through a grassy field.
 The group includes two men, two women, and three children.
 One man is holding a young girl, and the woman in the middle is holding the hand of a young boy.
 The children are walking ahead of the adults.